Strategizing at Speed: A Learned Model Predictive Game for Multi-Agent Drone Racing: Simulation Results

 \section{Simulation Results}

+Our simulation experiments are designed to rigorously evaluate the performance of LMPG, MPG, and two MPC variants that differ in their prediction model $F_\mathrm{pred}$ of \eqref{eq:ocp_mpc}.
+The first variant, MPC (cvel), makes a constant velocity prediction for the opponent, akin to~\cite{kaufmann2023champion}.
+The second variant, MPC (sopt), predicts the opponent's strategy that minimizes the contouring cost~(4) subject to dynamics and input constraints, yielding a more accurate prediction sensitive to track geometry and single-agent constraints, similar to~\cite{rowoldEfficientSpatiotemporalGraph2022}.
+Since the ego agent's strategy is not known during this prediction problem, we drop the collision avoidance term in Equation~(4e) and fix $v_{\theta}^{\neg i}$ at the current velocity.

-Our simulation experiments are designed to rigorously evaluate the performance of MPC, MPG and LMPG.
-All of these methods have vastly different characteristics with respect to their solver latency~(c.f., \figref{fig:paper_banner_results}g) and strategic reasoning capabilities: MPG computes a high-fidelity strategy but suffers from high solve times; MPC computes solutions quickly but ignores strategic interdependence; LMPG approximates the high-fidelity strategy of MPG while matching the solve times of MPC.
+All of these methods have vastly different characteristics with respect to their solver latency~(c.f., \figref{fig:paper_banner_results}j) and strategic reasoning capabilities: MPG computes a high-fidelity strategy but suffers from high solve times; MPC~(cvel) and MPC (sopt) compute solutions more quickly at the expense simplified opponent prediction models; LMPG approximates the high-fidelity strategy of MPG while matching the solve times of MPC (cvel).
 Therefore, a comparison of these methods allows us to study the trade-off between these characteristics.

-We present our results as follows: first in Sections~\ref{sec:exp-sync} ~\ref{sec:exp-async}, we compare only online planners (MPC vs. MPG), under varying execution modes to assess the impact of latency on closed-loop racing performance.
-Then in Section~\ref{sec:exp-accelerated} we repeat this analysis with LMPG.
+We present our results as follows: first in Sec.~\ref{sec:exp-sync} to ~\ref{sec:exp-async}, we compare the online planners at the extreme ends of the design spectrum, MPC~(cvel) vs. MPG.
+We study these methods under varying execution modes to assess the impact of solver latency and prediction accuracy on closed-loop racing performance.
+In Sec.~\ref{sec:exp-accelerated} we compare LMPG against all model-based methods.
+Finally, Sec.~\ref{sec:exp-generalized} analyses on the generalization capabilities of LMPG.